graphops/launchpad-namespaces/README.md

 The following namespaces are supported:

 ### [:arbitrum](/arbitrum)
-This *Namespace* provides a suitable stack to operate Arbitrum mainnet archive nodes.
+This *Namespace* provides a suitable stack to operate Arbitrum one, görli and sepolia archive nodes.

 - [arbitrum-classic](https://github.com/OffchainLabs/arbitrum-classic)<br>
 The old "classic" Arbitrum tech stack.